Tehnix/cred-server/README.rst

 This package uses type annoations, and therefore requires python >=3.0.
 This makes the package type checkable, using mypy-lang[0].

-cred (Connected Reactive Electronic Devices), enables you to connect your electronic devices, in a way so that they can communicate with each other electronic devices, in a way so that they can communicate with each other and react on events happening in the network.
+cred (Connected Reactive Electronic Devices), enables you to connect your electronic devices, in a way so that they can communicate with each other and react on events happening in the network.